 For more information about this research study, please view a summary (PDF).

-If you have any questions about this study, please contact the PTEN clinical research team at 216.445.5850 or pten@ccf.org.
+Please contact the PTEN clinical research team at 216.445.5850 or [email protected] .
 You will be contacted by a member of the research staff who can explain what is involved with study participation as well as the informed consent and appointment scheduling process.

 The GMB serves as the foundation for evidence-based research for the GMI, the Cleveland Clinic, and our collaborators.
 Our biorepository has received, catalogued, processed, and banked in excess of 235,000 specimens from more than 16,200 patients.
 These samples are of numerous tissue types from patients and their family members located all over the world.
 The GMB has managed specimens that have resulted in more than 300 original peer-reviewed articles and greater than $25 million total direct costs in extramural funding over the last 7 years.